Montana/goose/README.md

 ## Usage

 This is the basic usage of goose:

 ```
-goose [OPTIONS] [TARGET]
+goose [OPTIONS] [TARGET]...
 ```

-Run interactively, or pass a target on the command line:
+Run interactively, or pass one or more targets on the command line:

 ```
 goose                              # interactive
 goose docker                       # jump straight to docker
+goose docker node redis            # walk through multiple targets in sequence
+goose --preset web-dev             # expand a preset bundle (see --list)
+goose --uninstall docker           # print uninstall commands instead
+goose --check rust                 # 'do I already have it?' detection
+goose --format markdown postgres   # paste-ready output for issues/PR descriptions
+goose --format script -a docker > review.sh   # reviewable, all commands commented
+goose --format json -a node | jq . # pipeable structured output
+goose --search ngx                 # 'did you mean nginx?'
+goose --shell fish rust            # rewrite a few lines for fish syntax
+goose --os ubuntu kubectl          # pretend you're on a different distro
 goose --all postgres               # print every step at once (good for piping)
-goose --os ubuntu kubectl   # pretend you're on a different distro
-goose --list                # show known targets
+goose --list                       # show known targets and presets
 goose --help
 ```